 Considered an ultralight bike-packing tent because of it’s small, packable size, the Apollo 3p sets up with nothing more than a trekking pole and stakes.
-When you add an Escape Pod 1p Bivy, you have bug protection and warmth.
 Unlike the Inti 2 you actually get a sleeping bag with this package.
 I view this as a very limited purpose tent for extremely ultralight situations.

 There are others but I think you get the point.
 Very few, if any, tents offer anything close to what you get with the Inti 2.

 The Verdict For the Most Versatile Tent…

 After looking at all the angles, it’s hard to argue that the Cotopaxi Inti 2 stands alone.
 High quality materials, flexibility, great design; it has it all.
 The price tag may take you by surprise at first, but when looking at all that’s included, it’s actually a great value for what is basically three tents.

 It’s easy to see why the Indiegogo campaign was such a success and you can bet other tent makers will take notice and we’ll see more innovation like this.

 As for me, I like to get out in the woods by myself and the ultralight Alcove would fit the bill as I like to pack light.
 If my wife or one of the kids wanted to join me, I could put them in the Alcove or pack the tent.
 If both kids and my wife wanted to make the journey we could pack the whole set.